crashoverride777/swifty-receipt-validator/README.md

 - v1.0.1

-Small changes to validation method.
+Small changes to the validation method.
 You now pass in the transactionID instead of the transaction itself.
 Pleas read the instructions again.

 - v1.0